Ukraine

 - intention to return

 We will share this market research with businesses in this sector to help you better understand visitor needs, expectations and spending patterns whilst they are on holiday in the area.
-We will publish this report on our Research, trends and development page as soon as it is available, we anticipate that will be Autumn 2021.

 Key aims for future economic development